The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

-This Practice Note should be read in conjunction with Practice Note: Electronic disclosure—electronic disclosure questionnaire.
+This Practice Note should be read in conjunction with Practice Note: Electronic disclosure—Electronic Documents Questionnaire (EDQ).

 Note: This Practice Note does not cover the provisions of the disclosure pilot scheme in the Business and Property Courts.
-For further guidance, see Practice Note: Business and Property Courts—the disclosure pilot scheme.
+For guidance, see: Disclosure pilot scheme—overview.

 Look at the EDQ as soon as you are instructed.
 It is a helpful document as:

 it doubles as a checklist of the matters you will need to consider as the case progresses

 it can be used to guide discussions with your client at the outset and can hopefully be used at the initial planning meeting